 Warren Buffet didn’t make his billions by buying high-quality businesses and then selling them when the market fell and then hoping to buy them back again at a better price.

-There are many platforms where you can go to find potential high-quality businesses such as Seeking Alpha, Morningstar, and Stock Rover.
+There are many platforms where you can go to find potential high-quality businesses, such as Seeking Alpha, Morningstar, and Stock Rover.

 Freeport Investor Pricing